antmicro/kenning-pipeline-manager/README.md

 ./build --assets-directory <path-to-assets-dir> static-html <path-to-specification> <path-to-dataflow>
 ```

-To change the title of the editor and page, use `--editor-title` flag, e.g.:
+To change the title of the editor and page, use the `--editor-title` flag, for example:

 ```bash
 ./build --editor-title 'Graph editor' static-html <path-to-specification> <path-to-dataflow>
 ```

-For details on how to write specification, check:
+For details on how to write specifications, see:

 * [Pipeline Manager documentation](https://antmicro.github.io/kenning-pipeline-manager)
 * [Specification format](https://antmicro.github.io/kenning-pipeline-manager/specification-format.html)
 * [Dataflow format](https://antmicro.github.io/kenning-pipeline-manager/dataflow-format.html)
 * [Examples in `examples/` directory](https://github.com/antmicro/kenning-pipeline-manager/tree/main/examples) - in the directory you can find sample specification files (with `-specification.json` suffix), usually paired with supported dataflow files (with `-dataflow.json` suffix)

-For example, run:
+For example, you can run:

 ```bash
 ./build static-html ./examples/sample-specification.json ./examples/sample-dataflow.json --output-directory ./pipeline-manager-demo
 ```

-After successful build, run:
+Upon a successful build, run:

 ```bash
 firefox ./pipeline-manager-demo/index.html